Glossary

 To be distinguished from induced and sequestered emissions.

-Within the operational boundary of an organisation, it is accepted that certain sources of indirect GHG emissions do not contribute significantly to the total indirect emissions and can, in some cases, be excluded from the assessment.
-Significant emissions are then the GHG emissions quantified and reported by an organisation, in accordance with the criteria of significance defined by the organisation (notion derived from theISO 14064-1 and the BEGES-R).
+Within the operational boundary of an organisation, it is accepted that certain indirect GHG emission sources do not contribute significantly to the total indirect emissions and can, in some cases, be excluded from the assessment.
+Significant emissions are then the GHG emissions quantified and reported by an organisation, in accordance with the materiality criteria defined by the organisation ( notion coming fromand from theISO 14064-1 Sequestered emissions or negative emissions BEGES-R).

-Absorption of GHGs present in the atmosphere, directly (carbon sinks owned by the organisation) or indirectly (through financing of GHG sequestration projects).
+chevron-rightAbsorption of GHGs present in the atmosphere, directly (carbon sinks owned by the organisation) or indirectly (through financing of GHG sequestration projects).hashtag

 Operated emissions and non-operated emissions

-• “Non-operated” emissions are those arising from activities that are not directly under the organisation's control but are associated with its activities indirectly.
-This may include emissions generated by suppliers, upstream and downstream transport activities, etc. These emissions are generally classified as "indirect emissions" in the emissions classification.
+• direct emissions" in the classification of emissions according to the ISO 14064 standard.Non-operated emissions are those that arise from activities that are not directly under the organisation's control but are associated with its activities indirectly.
+This may include emissions generated by suppliers, upstream and downstream transport activities, etc. These emissions are generally classified as "

-These categories do not depend on the notion of ownership or lease of the organisation over the emission sources, but on operation and use.
+• indirect emissions" in the emissions classification.These categories do not depend on the notion of ownership or lease by the organisation of the emission sources, but on operation and use.

 These elements do not directly concern the Bilan Carbone® since they do not influence calculation results.
-This characterisation only modify how emissions will be aggregated in the different exports (BEGES-R, ISO 14064, GHG-P).
+This

-• “Non-held supported” emissions are categories for which the organisation does not own the assets or equipment but bears the costs.
+• The "non-owned supported" emissions are categories for which the organisation does not own the assets or equipment but bears the costs.
 Supported emissions come from activities financed by the organisation.
 They therefore appear in accounting exports.
-These emissions are generally classified as "indirect emissions" in the emissions classification.
+These emissions are generally classified as "" in the emissions classification.These categories do not depend on the notion of ownership or lease by the organisation of the emission sources, but on operation and use.

-• “Non-held non-supported” emissions are categories for which the organisation neither owns the assets or equipment nor bears the costs.
-These emissions are generally classified as "indirect emissions" in the emissions classification.
+• The "non-owned not supported" emissions are categories for which the organisation neither owns the assets or equipment nor bears the costs.
+These emissions are generally classified as "" in the emissions classification.These categories do not depend on the notion of ownership or lease by the organisation of the emission sources, but on operation and use.

 These elements do not directly concern the Bilan Carbone® since they do not influence calculation results.
-These two characterisations only modify how emissions will be aggregated in the different exports (BEGES-R, ISO 14064, GHG-P).
+These two characterisations (BEGES-R, ISO 14064, GHG-P). different exports Supported emissions and non-supported emissions

 Vehicle, tool, implement or machine, fixed or mobile, which can be defined within a geographic boundary or an organisational entity.

-Within a Bilan Carbone® and regardless of the targeted maturity level, 100% of the equipment and installations over which the organisation exercises operational control, i.e. which it operates and uses, must be included in the organisational boundary.
+Within a Bilan Carbone® and regardless of the targeted maturity level, 100% of the equipment and installations over which the organisation exercises operational control, i.e. that it operates and uses, must be included in the organisational boundary.
 Any other choice must be justified.

 The entire team meets the following competencies and principles: